vitaly-t/connection-string/README.md

 is typically not needed.
 But if you do need `$` encoded everywhere, pass in `{encodeDollar: true}`.

 * `plusForSpace` - Boolean (false) - encodes spaces as `+` instead of `%20`.

+* `passwordHash` - Boolean (false)|String - replaces each password symbol with `#`, to generate a secure connection string.
+But when set to a non-empty string, its first symbol is used instead.
+Symbol `#` will prevent parsing such string again, on purpose.
+But if you want it parsed again, use a different symbol, for example - `passwordHash: '*'`

 ### `static parseHost(host) => {name, port, type} | null`

 When using an external list of default hosts, you may need to parse them independently, using this method,